 Number of actions / Number of sessions * 100 = Conversion Rate

-Also a key figure to which one should look at for affiliate programmes.
-It does not help when you have a large number of conversions, but 80% of them are canceled for various reasons.
-The ‘cancellation rate’ percentage is specified with most affiliate programmes.
+Also a key figure for affiliate programs – it’s no use having a large number of conversions if 80% of them are cancelled for various reasons.
+The ‘cancellation rate’ percentage or ‘lapse rate’ info is provided by most affiliate programs.

 Earning Per Click (EPC)

 This is the average average revenue earned per click.
-The metrics given, may differ from affiliate to affiliate.
-But you should take the opportunity to analyse and compare these values.
+Different affiliates offer different rates, but you should take the opportunity to analyse and compare these values.

 Evaluate and Use Metrics

-It is important for the key figures that you not only collect those that are appropriate to your type of website but that you really use them.
-You have to evaluate the indicators and determine your own conclusions.
-Based on that you can then perform optimisations that can bring a lot of value to your website.
+So that was an introduction to some key metrics and Basic Indicators.
+It’s important you not only collect the relevant data, but that you really use it to your advantage.
+Evaluating these indicators means you can perform optimisations that can bring a lot of value to your website.